open-horizon/open-horizon.github.io/docs/developing/container_registry.md

 # Using a private container registry
 {: #container_registry}

-If an edge service image includes assets that are not appropriate to include in a public registry, you can use a private Docker container registry, for example, the {{site.data.keyword.open_shift}} Image Registry or the {{site.data.keyword.ibm_cloud}} Container Registry, where access is tightly controlled.
+If an edge service image includes assets that are not appropriate to include in a public registry, you can use a private {{site.data.keyword.docker}} container registry, for example, the {{site.data.keyword.open_shift}} Image Registry or the {{site.data.keyword.ibm_cloud}} Container Registry, where access is tightly controlled.
 {:shortdesc}

 If you have not done so already, follow the steps in [Developing an edge service for devices](developing.md) to create and deploy at least one example edge service to ensure you are familiar with the basic process.